 Privately owned woodlands are an important source of wood and all the products made with trees.
-Your woods may also be a great source of berries, nuts, mushrooms, and maple syrup.
+Your woods may also be a great source of berries, mushrooms, maple syrup, oak burls, and veneer logs.
 Or you may value your woods as a place to hunt, watch wildlife, or find serenity.